entropy-z/entropy-z.github.io/_posts/2024-11-12-advanced-module-stomping-heap-stack-enc.md

 ![imgmoneta2](../commons/memory_evasion_pt2/moneta2.png)

-We might still encounter issues with **Shareable Working Set** and **SharedOriginal**.
+We encounter issues with **Shareable Working Set** and **SharedOriginal**.
 I was alerted to this after reading a blog post by Nigerald and your can see his blog post [here](https://dtsec.us/), which can be found in the last section of this blog post under "**Reference and credits**".
 He explains them as follows:

 - ``Shared Working Set`` is the number of bytes of memory that this particular page is using and is shared.
 To avoid wasting memory, some of it is shared.
 For example, `ntdll` is loaded into all processes and uses the same physical memory.
 If this shared memory is written to, the process gets a private copy of the memory page, using additional physical memory.
 - ``SharedOriginal`` is a flag of a memory page that indicates whether this page is the original mapping.
 This flag is set to 0 when the page is written to, meaning it would be a copy of the original page, but modified.